EthanMatei/CFEwizard/docs/DevelopersGuide.md

 Code Directory Structure
 ---------------------------------------------------------------------

+The main files and directories for the cFE Wizard are shown below.

+* **docs/** - documentation directory
 * **sql/** - scripts for creating the CFE database and CFE database user
 * **src/** - source code
     * **main/** - application source code
         * **java/** - Java source code
         * **resources/**
+            * **db/**
+                * **migration/** - directory where database migrations are stored.
+If you need to update the CFE Wizard's MySQL database schema, then you need to create a database migration here.
             * **python/** - Python script(s)
             * **R/** - R scripts
         * **webapp/**